-During the year, the remainder of the PAR was completed and turned over to BNA to be put into service.
-This is reflected in the Tangible Capital Assets table as a transfer out of Construction in Process and a transfer into Roads.
+During the year, the remainder of the PAR was completed and turned over to BNA and put into service.
+This is reflected in the Tangible Capital Assets table as a transfer out of Construction in Process and a transfer to Roads.
 As per the agreement with the City of Windsor, WDBA will return the PAR to the City upon substantial completion of the Project.
 As such, this asset will be fully depreciated by the time of substantial completion.

-Construction in Progress of \$1,519.7 million on September 30, 2020 (March 31, 2020: \$1,352.8 million), includes costs related to the building of the Bridge and the Canadian and U.S. POEs.
-Given that the project is still in its early stages, most of the capitalized costs are related to BNA's start-up, design, procurement and early construction costs, the Early Works, utility relocation, professional services, and environmental remediation.
+Construction in Progress of \$1,624.0 million on December 31, 2020 (March 31, 2020: \$1,352.8 million), includes costs related to the building of the Bridge and the Canadian and U.S. POEs.
+Given that the project is in the construction phase, most of the capitalized costs are related to construction costs, BNA's start-up, design, and procurement,, the Early Works, utility relocation, professional services, and environmental remediation.